 |Town/Region||Tiwoho, North Sulawesi|

-This project also supports the integration of mangrove education program into local primary schools curriculum, mangrove training, visitors of restoration site with technical assistances.
-It is expected that final achievement of this project will be a comprehensive understanding of hydrological restoration procedure in the field of mangrove rehabilitation program.
+It is expected that the final achievement of this project will be a comprehensive understanding of hydrological restoration procedure in the field of mangrove rehabilitation program.

-To read about the previous development of this project http://www.ruffordsmallgrants.org/rsg/projects/rignolda_djamaluddin or for more information contact:
+Read about the previous developments with this project http://www.ruffordsmallgrants.org/rsg/Projects/RignoldaDjamaluddin1 or for more information, contact: